DominikDanielewicz/goit-react-hw-05-movies/README.md

-# React module - Movie Wiki React App
+# React module - Movies Wiki React App

 ## One of the series of tasks aimed at in-depth knowledge of React.